Benjcore/BenjcoreUtil/README.md

 # BenjcoreUtil
 ### What is it?
-A C# Library with some simple Classes and Methods
-To Make some common programming tasks easier.
+A C# library designed to make some common programming tasks easier.

 ### Some Features Include :
-- Clearing Windows Console Windows
 - Versioning System
 - A Simple yet Powerful Logger
+- RSA Encryption
-- Hashing and Encryption
+- Common Hashing Algorithms